envoyproxy/data-plane-api/STYLE.md

   where the proto3 defaults make sense.
 All things being equal, pick appropriate logic, e.g.  enable vs. disable for a `bool` field, such that the proto3 defaults work, but only where this doesn't result in API gymnastics.

+* Always use plural field names for `repeated` fields.

 * Prefer `oneof` selections to boolean overloads of fields, for example, prefer: